Frequently Asked Questions

 Most conference programs include several opportunities for horticultural industry, public and private garden tours.
 These story tours are designed to showcase a broad selection of local horticulture – both industry, public and private.
 Often these tours will give garden writers a “behind the scenes” look that may not be possible otherwise.
 These educational and inspirational tours are excellent research or scouting opportunities for garden writers.
 Many destinations will provide press kits, samples, handouts or tour guides to enhance the experience.

-Every year at the conference, first time attendees are recognized at the First Timer’s Meeting and Mentor “Meet and Greet” event.
+Every year at the conference, first time attendees are recognized at the first time attendee meeting.
 This meeting is a special event just for first timers and is designed to make first timers feel welcomed.
 First timers are encouraged to attend, be teamed up with a friendly veteran mentor and become more familiar with what to expect during the conference.
 All first timers and returning garden writer mentors are encouraged to register for this event.

 What to Expect

 Expect lots of activities from early morning to late evening, both indoors in the hotel and outdoors touring gardens and nurseries.
 There will be lots of quick changes involving jackets, sweaters, hats and shoes.
 The outdoor story tours often can include lots of walking (especially if you want to see it all) and some hotel complexes are large and involve plenty of walking, too.

 Expect tough decisions on which educational sessions to attend.
 Most sessions have three running concurrently and the roundtables features 10-15 session running at the same time, in the same room.